Gradient

 Early Design Considerations

-• Optimized the number of injection-molded panel to reduce complexity and cost.
+Optimized the number of injection-molded panels to reduce complexity and cost.

-After sketching concepts, I then took product dimensions and required components to create the first CAD version of the unit.
-This model served as a reference and starting point for the engineering team’s production CAD.
+After sketching concepts, I translated the ME’s prototype dimensions and required components into the first CAD model of the unit.
+This initial model was then handed off to mechanical and thermal engineering to build upon.

 During this phase of development, I worked closely with engineering to understand technical requirements and constraints.
 In particular, I collaborated with thermal engineers to optimize airflow, focusing on the placement and angle of the air inlets and outlets to ensure maximum efficiency.